indigo-dc/synergy-doc/doc/admin.md

 ### synergycli get_quota

-This command, for each dynamic project, shows the resources being used wrt the total number of available resources.
+This command, for each dynamic project, shows the resources being used wrt the total number of dynamic resources.

 In the following example: